angel-zguerrero/phoenix-neptune-app/README.md

 ### See in action

-You can see all the ecosystem in action of this this distributed service deploying this [docker-compose.yaml](https://github.com/angel-zguerrero/hive-docker/blob/main/distributed-hive-network/docker-compose.yaml).
+You can see all the ecosystem in action of this this distributed service deploying [Distributed Hive Network](https://github.com/angel-zguerrero/hive-docker/blob/main/distributed-hive-network).

 ## Installation